 The Game Changers Project

-The GAME CHANGERS PROJECT is a national fellowship program for emerging filmmakers of color in partnership with community-based organizations dedicated to improving outcomes for boys and men of color and other under-represented groups.
+The GAME CHANGERS PROJECT (circa 2011-2017) was a national fellowship program for emerging filmmakers of color in partnership with community-based organizations dedicated to improving outcomes for boys and men of color and other many other under-represented groups.
+Note: Due to funding, the program is currently in hiatus.

 The Game Changers Project is a non-profit enterprise of Forward Ever Media and is/has been generously supported by the Heinz Endowments, the California Endowments, the Open Society Foundations and others.